frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 doesn't make sense.
 Therefore, there is no “one size fits all” solution that can automatically do the right thing here.
-But there is a mechanism in place that can allow you, for some options explicitly listed in your configuration, to have FGo! apply a “last occurence wins” policy.
+But there is a mechanism in place that can allow you, for some options explicitly listed in your configuration, to have FFGo apply a “last occurence wins” policy.

 .. index:: MERGED_OPTIONS